Mortal Causes: Connections to other Rankin books

+TV adaptation

+The TV adaptation placed this as the fourth episode, after The Hanging Garden.
+This changed the power dynamic between Rebus and Cafferty, as Rebus was now in debt to Cafferty for an earlier favour.

 Writing Mortal Causes

+Rankin explains the origin of the title in an Author’s Note at the outset, saying that in Scottish slang, “mortal” can mean “drunk.”

 Rankin has stated that one of the minor characters is based on the Northern Irish loyalist paramilitary Billy Wright.

 Political background

 The political background of the plot depicts an alliance between Scottish nationalist fringe groups and loyalist paramilitaries who believe they're being 'sold out' in the peace deal with the IRA.
 While there is significant support for loyalist paramilitarism in Scotland, radical Scottish nationalist fringe groups are far more likely to support the Irish Republican cause and to see the Republic of Ireland as a partial role model for an independent Scotland.

 However, the background also makes a point of showing how the Northern Irish paramilitaries have turned to regular organised crime and are willing to cut deals with each other with money, and much of the scheming is based around criminal deals - the attempted terrorist in the book has no political aims.

 The joke

 Throughout the book, Rebus keeps overhearing parts of a joke about a squid with a moustache that goes into a restaurant.
-According to Ian Rankin, the punch line is as follows: 'For Hans that does dishes can feel as soft as Gervase with mild, green, hairy-lipped squid'.
+According to Ian Rankin, the punch line is as follows: "For Hans that does dishes can be as soft as Gervase with mild, green, hairy-lipped squid."

 The punch line is a reference to the long-running advertising slogan of Fairy Liquid. ("Now hands that do dishes can feel soft as your face, with mild green Fairy Liquid.")